Oscar Accountants Reportedly ‘Froze’ When Wrong Movie Announced, Needed Security

 — TheWrap (@TheWrap) March 2, 2017

 So, on the evening of the Oscars, Brian Cullinan was working stage right, and Martha Ruiz was working the less busy stage left.
 Each member of the PwC duo had 24 envelopes with identical information.
-One side was going to give out an award and the team member on the other side of the stage would be holding the extra envelope.
+One side was going to give out an award, and the team member on the other side of the stage would be holding the extra envelope.

 So, right before the end, Jimmy Kimmel was to do a small goodbye sketch with actor Matt Damon.
-Natoli was standing next to the host and only a few feet from PwC employee Martha Ruiz as they heard La La Land announced as best picture.
+Natoli was standing next to the host and only a few feet from PwC employee Martha Ruiz as they heard La La Land announced as Best Picture.
 Although Ruiz was supposed to have memorized all of the winners, she did not show any alarm or appear to realize that there were any issues as Warren Beatty looked confused at the envelope before he passed it on to Faye Dunaway.
 Nor did Ruiz have any questions for Natoli when Dunaway announced La La Land.

 “I was in the wings stage left with Jimmy when they announced ‘La La Land.’
 We watched for about 10 more seconds, and during that entire time Martha was no more than five feet away from us.
 When ‘La La Land’ was announced, she did not try to get my attention, she did not say anything.
 And she’s supposed to have memorized the winners.”